amitofsk/AH_May_AM/README.md

 May 16 - OK, so I found a better solution for puzzle 6 from May 14.
 I moved the original code to the file named may14OldVersion.cpp in case you want to take a look.
 My current answer for the minimum value is 78.
 I'm even less confident in this answer than I was before.
 Also, I don't really like my code, because it is specific to the input string and not general.
 However, the problem asks for the minimum value, not general code.

+The May 16 solution is written in Python.